-I would like to thank our management team for their strength of leadership, which has helped iEnergizer grow over the last decade.
-The entrepreneurial approach of the management team has been a true asset to the Company.
-It has enabled us to identify new markets in addition to providing high quality service to our existing clients.
+Through their strength of leadership, our management team has helped iEnergizer grow over the last decade.
+The entrepreneurial approach has been a true asset to the Company.
+It has enabled us to identify new markets, customers and product lines in addition to providing high quality service to our existing clients.